 That means when playing most games the full TV width will not be used.
 It's a bit annoying, but a small price to pay to have a nice looking TV with your at home arcade.

 There are several options I considered including a flat screen TV, a computer monitor, or an all in one computer.
-I really liked the idea of an all in one computer because it could double for a computer when people were not playing video games.
+I really liked the idea of an all in one computer because it could double for a computer when people are not playing video games.
 The downside is I didn't really have a good place to keep the keyboard and mouse and also couldn't justify the extra cost.
 If I were to do this over again I might create a way to have a keyboard slide out from underneath or maybe something that goes over the top to make it flat.
 I digress...

 Eventually I selected a 32" slim profile TV that would fit the minimalistic look I'm going for.
 I also bought a swinging arm mount which would allow me to center the TV over the arcade buttons.
-As of this writing I don't have the TV mounted yet since I still have some painting and other finishing projects to complete in the basement.
-I'll update the post with the completed pictures once done.

 Raspberry Pi 4 with micro sd card, power supply, etc - I used a Raspberry Pi 3, however if I was starting from scratch I would use the 4.
 Mine chokes on N64 games and I understand the Pi 4 will handle them better.